Lukas-create/plantDB/docs/index.rst

    import plantDB as re

-   #to search for plant data via coordinate input, start by calling search_by_coordinates() in search.
+   #To search for plant data via coordinate input, start by calling search_by_coordinates() in search.

    re.search.search_by_coordinates()

-   #by calling the function the user gets asked to provide x and y coordinates in the python console
+   #By calling the function the user gets asked to provide x and y coordinates in the python console

-   #after providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles.
+   #After providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles.
 If they are inside one of the shapefiles, matching vegetation from the database 'Pflanzendaten.db' gets printed in the console

 .. code:: python